A new deformation family of Schwarz' D surface: Introduction

 \section{Introduction}

+This is the first of two papers dealing with new 2-dimensional families of embedded triply periodic minimal surfaces (TPMS) of genus three whose 1-dimensional ``intersections'' with the well-known Meeks family exhibit singularities in the moduli space of TPMS.

-In the past three decades, the classification of complete, embedded minimal surface of finite topology in Euclidean space forms has largely been accomplished for the smallest reasonable genus (\cite{meeks1998,lazard-holly2001,perez2005,meeks2005,perez2007}).
-A notable exception has been the classification of embedded triply periodic minimal surfaces (TPMS) of genus 3.
-A main difficulty is that, in addition to the quite explicit 5-dimensional family discovered by Meeks~\cite{meeks1990}, there are more elusive surfaces not in this family.
+In the past three decades, the classification of complete, embedded minimal surfaces of finite topology in Euclidean space forms has largely been accomplished for the smallest reasonable genus (\cite{meeks1998,lazard-holly2001,perez2005,meeks2005,perez2007}).
+In all these cases, the moduli space of these surfaces has been found to be a smooth manifold.

+In the case of triply periodic minimal surfaces, no such classification has been found.
+For the lowest possible genus 3, there is an explicit 5-dimensional smooth family described by Meeks \cite{meeks1990} that contains most of the then known examples, with the notable exception of Schwarz' H surfaces and Schoen's Gyroid.
+Work of Traizet~\cite{traizet2008} implies that the H-surfaces belong to a second 5-dimensional family for which no explicit description is known.
+Our other paper will explore that family.

-We will exhibit a 1-parameter family of embedded TPMS of genus $3$ in the junction of the Meeks family and non-Meeks surfaces.
-More specifically, these surfaces are \emph{bifurcation instances} in the sense that, with the same deformation of their lattices, they may deform either within a classical 2-parameter Meeks family, or into a new 2-parameter non-Meeks family.
+In this paper, we construct a new 2-dimensional family of embedded triply periodic minimal surfaces of genus 3 that does not belong to the Meeks family but whose closure meets the Meeks family in a 1-dimensional subset.
+More specifically, the surfaces in this subset are \emph{bifurcation instances} in the sense that, with the same deformation of their lattices, they may deform either within a classical 2-parameter Meeks family, or into a new 2-parameter non-Meeks family.
 Existence of the latter is the focus of this paper.

-In fact, all these surfaces are orthorhombic deformations of Schwarz' D surface.
-Hence we begin with a description of the classical orthorhombic deformations of D.
+In fact, all these surfaces can be seen as orthorhombic deformations of Schwarz' D surface.
+Hence we begin with a description of the classical orthorhombic deformations of D, which all belong to the Meeks family.

-Consider an embedded minimal surface $S$ inside an axis parallel box $[-A,A]\times[-B,B]\times[0,1]$ that solves the following partially free boundary problem: $S$ satisfies free boundary condition on the vertical planes $x=\pm A$ and $y=\pm B$, and fixed (Plateau) boundary condition on the horizontal segments $\{(x,0,0) \mid -A\le x \le A\}$ and $\{(0,y,1) \mid -B \le y \le B\}$, and the intersection of $\partial S$ with each face of the box has at most one component. $S$ is therefore an right-angled embedded minimal hexagon.
+Consider an embedded minimal surface $S$ inside an axis parallel box $[-A,A]\times[-B,B]\times[0,1]$ that solves the following partially free boundary problem: $S$ satisfies free boundary condition on the vertical planes $x=\pm A$ and $y=\pm B$, and fixed (Plateau) boundary condition on the horizontal segments $\{(x,0,0) \mid -A\le x \le A\}$ and $\{(0,y,1) \mid -B \le y \le B\}$, and the intersection of $\partial S$ with each face of the box has at most one component. $S$ is therefore a right-angled embedded minimal hexagon.
 See Figure \ref{fig:fundpieces} (left) for an example.